Its Scope and Purposes

 COPYRIGHT AND LICENSING Provides and distributes information regarding legal and legislative developments in the area of copyright and licensing.

 CURRICULUM COMMITTEE In tandem with the National Music Council the MPA is creating curriculum geared towards the elementary classroom in an effort educate young students on the value of copyright.
-It is our hope to finish developing the project over the year and unveil the project by the 2014-2015 academic year.
+Learn more about this project at www.ImadeIt.org.

 EDUCATIONAL CONTACTS COMMITTEE Communicates with various national, regional, and state organizations and music selection committees; disseminates information to the membership; encourages the exchange of ideas and discussion of concerns to both music publishers and music educators.